-Before I went gluten-free and started to read labels I used Hoisin sauce for barbecue, slathering it over grilled chicken or seared scallops.
-I’ve missed going gluten-free until I created this homemade recipe.
-Healthier than commercial brands and with all of the terrific flavor you’d expect.
+Before I went gluten-free and started to read labels like a hawk I used Hoisin sauce for barbecue, slathering it over grilled chicken or seared scallops.
+Store brands are often filled with unhealthy ingredients and sometimes gluten and GMO ingredients.
+It’s what inspired me to create this recipe.
+It’s healthier than commercial brands and with all of the terrific flavor you’d expect.
 There are a few ingredients but it tastes great and is easy to make.
 Use it on chicken, shrimp, scallops, and burgers.
 Toss steaming hot vegetables with a spoonful to give them a lovely glaze and flavor.
 Think of it like Chinese ketchup.

 Homemade Hoisin Sauce